 Consider this: The plain donut is what we can call “customer service”; its one key factor in the entire “customer experience” – and its role is to provide support.
 “Customer experience” contains all the extras – like sugar glaze, sprinkles, and jam – that make you feel something about the donut, like “Wow!
 That donut looks delicious.
 I’ll try that.”
 Customer experience is about how it’s made, who made it, how it was delivered, the packaging it came in, how quickly you received it, and so on and so forth.

-That’s the difference: There’s no doubt that the plain, underlying donut (customer service) plays a huge role in the overall perception of the donut (or company), it’s a must-have attribute, but the customer experience (the journey to and around customer service) is what really makes it satisfying.
+That’s the difference: There’s no doubt that the plain, underlying donut (customer service) plays a huge role in the overall perception of the donut (aka the perception of your company), it’s a must-have attribute, but the customer experience (the journey to and around customer service) is what really makes it satisfying.

 Okay – donuts aside – from an operations perspective, what does customer service and the customer experience involve?
 This chart should help you create a distinction between the two:

-In this chart we can really start to see the difference between customer service and the customer experience, and why it’s so important for them to work in synergy.
-Customer service requires the overall customer experience to work seamlessly, from every touch point in the customer journey (i.e. live chat, mobile SMS, IVR, etc.).
-The customer experience needs to be proactive in that it should predict what a customer wants, before they want it, whereas customer service is reactionary, for example when a user error occurs or in the off-chance a process fails.
+In this chart, we can really start to see the difference between customer service and the customer experience, and why it’s so important for them to work in synergy.
+Customer service requires the overall customer experience to work seamlessly, from every touchpoint in the customer journey (i.e. live chat, mobile SMS, IVR, etc.).
+The customer experience needs to be proactive in that it should predict what a customer wants before they want it, whereas customer service is reactionary, for example when a user error occurs or on the off-chance that a process fails.